 Take care to consult proper pruning advice for each species, including the best time of year to do the work and how to minimise damage.

 Fungal Attacks on Trees

-Most fungi only grow on trees that are already dead or dieing.
-A few, like Amarilla species (one is pictured above) can attack living trees and parasitise them.
+Most fungi only grow on trees that are already dead or dying.
+A few, like Amarilla species (one is pictured above) can attack living trees and parasitize them.

 But even Amarilla cannot easily attack a tree unless it is damaged, somehow.

 Any breach in a tree's outer defences, whether caused by insects, grazing animals, pruning by humans, or fire can provide an entry point.